Pan American Games: Symbols

+2015 Games when they have only one cauldron.
+In some cases the flame burn in a cauldron placed outside the main stadium.

 The Pan American Games mascot, an animal or human figure representing the cultural heritage of the host country, was introduced in 1979 in San Juan, Puerto Rico.
 It has played an important part on the Games identity and promotion.
-The mascot of the most recent Pan American Games, in Lima, was Milco, an Inca statue.
+The mascot of the most recent Pan American Games, in Santiago de Chile, was Fiu, a seven color rush tyrant.